Dree0313/SQL/06_projects/Student Registration Data Cleanup & Analysis & SQL Drills/ReadMe.md

 Step 2: You will complete 5 modifications that become progressively harder.
 If you can complete these scenarios on your own, you will advance to step 3, otherwise, you repeat the step with new questions

-Step 3: You will review the following scenario:
+Step 3: You will complete the following scenario:

 You are working as a junior database analyst for a university’s registration system.